|

 Panelists:

-Steve Johnson, Anne Starr, Mark Sertterh, Marissa Eyanson (DHS)
+Steve Johnson, Anne Starr (Orchard Place Des Moines), Mark Sertterh, Marissa Eyanson (Iowa Department of Health and Human Services)

 What are the challenges for adults and kids who need a place to heal in times of crisis?
 A look at how necessary closures deepen the gaps, challenges in Iowa’s patient bed tracking system, insurance hurdles and who is working to better the system.